zifangu/nfa/README.md

 input.txt contains strings on each line that will run on the NFA.

-nfa.txt: an NFA schema recognizing when users are using commenting functions in programming languages (similar to C++ multi-line comment). nfa_2.txt: example provided by the professor
+nfa.txt: an NFA schema recognizing when users are using commenting functions in programming languages (similar to C++ multi-line comment). nfa_2.txt: example provided by the professor.

+Files "nfa.txt" and "nfa_2.txt" are different test files for nfa.py.
+Both test cases produced consisent answers identical to the results from manually contructed DFAs.

 The structure of nfa.txt will be as follows: